-"The undersigned, (insert name of buyer, licensee or distributor) herein for convenience referred to as the "Buyer," hereby agrees with that all theatrical motion pictures covered by this Agreement are subject to the provisions of Article XIX of the "Producer-I.A.T.S.E. and M.P.T.A.A.C.
-Basic Agreement of 2018" relating to payments to the Motion Picture Industry Pension and Health Plans on release of a theatrical motion picture to free television; and the said buyer hereby agrees, expressly for the benefit of the Motion Picture Industry Pension and Health Plans, to abide by and perform the provisions of Article XIX of said Basic Agreement and make said payments required thereby.
-It is expressly understood that the rights of Buyer to exhibit or license the exhibition of such motion pictures on free television shall be subject to and conditioned upon the payment to the Motion Picture Industry
+"The undersigned, (insert name of buyer, licensee or distributor) herein for convenience referred to as the "Buyer," hereby agrees with

+(insert name of Producer) that all theatrical motion pictures covered by this Agreement are subject to the provisions of Article XIX of the "Producer-I.A.T.S.E. and M.P.T.A.A.C.
+Basic Agreement of 2021" relating to payments to the Motion Picture Industry Pension and Health Plans on release of a theatrical motion picture to free television; and the said buyer hereby agrees, expressly for the benefit of the Motion Picture Industry Pension and Health Plans, to abide by and perform the provisions of Article XIX of said Basic Agreement and make said payments required thereby.
+It is expressly understood that the rights of Buyer to exhibit or license the exhibition of such motion pictures on free television shall be subject to and conditioned upon the payment to the Motion Picture Industry Pension and Health Plans as provided in Article XIX of said Basic Agreement, and it is agreed that said Motion Picture Industry Pension and Health Plans shall be respectively entitled to injunctive relief and damages against Buyer in the event such respective payments are not made.